ReactFinland/future-frontend-site/content/for-speakers.md

 The hotel is located at Paasivuorenkatu 5 B, 00530 Helsinki.
 It is located right next to the venue and there's a physical access between the spaces through the basement (useful info in case it's raining).

+Note that we do not cover extras, like minibar, and it is up to you to take care of charges like this as you leave the hotel.

 ### How to get to the hotel?

 If you take a taxi, save the receipt so we can reimburse you.
 There are several taxis in the airport, take reputable one like Taksi Helsinki.
 Note that it's not cheap, expect 50 euros.